Citrate of Magnesia

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-What should I avoid while taking Citrate of Magnesia (magnesium citrate)?
+What should I avoid while taking Citrate of Magnesia?

-Avoid taking any other medicines within 2 hours before or 2 hours after you take magnesium citrate.
+Avoid taking any other medicines within 2 hours before or 2 hours after you take Citrate of Magnesia.
 Laxatives can make it harder for your body to absorb certain other drugs.

-Stop using magnesium citrate and call your doctor at once if you have:
+Citrate of Magnesia may cause serious side effects.
+Stop using Citrate of Magnesia and call your doctor at once if you have:

 no bowel movement within 6 hours after taking the medicine;